-"475_last_name_report#1.pdf" "475_last_name_oral_presentation.pdf"
+"477\last\name\report\#1.pdf" "477\last\name\oral\presentation.pdf"

-Oral Presentation/Examination: Each student will make a formal oral presentation of one of the Laboratory Experiments and Laboratory Reports and be questioned about it.
+Oral Presentation: Each student will make a formal oral presentation of one of the Laboratory Experiments and Laboratory Reports.
 The choice of the Experiment to be used in the Oral Presentation will be made by the student in consultation with and with the approval of the Laboratory Instructor.
 A projector and companion computer will be set up in a classroom for presentations and a laser pointer will be provided.
 Students will bring their presentations on their own USB disks in PDF format only (no other format will be accepted).
 Students will make a presentation in their regularly scheduled section.
-Each student will be allocated fifteen (15) minutes in which to make a presentation and answer questions.
+Each student will be allocated fifteen (15) minutes in which to make a presentation.
 The presentation order will be reverse alphabetical (using the last name) and all students are expected to be present for all presentations.
-Students will be expected to make a serious oral presentation at an upper division university level on a topic of chemistry and to demonstrate an understanding of the material by responding to questions from the audience.
+Students will be expected to make a serious oral presentation at an upper division university level on a topic of chemistry.
+Students are strongly advised to review their PDF files and practice their presentations prior to making them in class where they will be assessed and graded.